 To ensure the ongoing safety of the products they approve, UL goes the extra mile and does not stop testing products after their initial ratings have been achieved.
-From time to time, manufacturers receive unannounced visits from UL representatives, who evaluate already-listed products to determine whether or not safety standards are being maintained.
-If a listed item is found to no longer satisfy the requirements of Underwriters Laboratories, the UL listing is taken away.
+From time to time, manufacturers receive unannounced visits from UL representatives, who evaluate already-listed products to determine whether safety standards are being maintained.
+If a listed item is found to no longer satisfy the requirements of UL Solutions, the UL listing is taken away.

-Whether your application is a communications network or a home theater project, check out the extensive selection of UL listed products at CableOrganizer.com.
-From modular plugs and faceplates to voltage detectors and server racks, rely on us for the components that will help you put safety first!
+Whether your application is a communications network or a home theater project, CableOrganizer® has an extensive selection of UL listed products.
+From modular plugs and faceplates to voltage detectors and server racks, rely on us for the components that will help you put safety first.